Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 Tethering or personal hotspot refers to the process of sharing your smartphone’s internet connection with other devices (e.g. with your laptop or tablet).

-Until October 2018, Three had a 30GB monthly limit on how much data you could consume through tethering or portable hotspot.
+Until October 2018, Three had a 30GB per month limit on how much data you could use through tethering or portable hotspot.
 As of 2019, this limit no longer applies for both new and existing customers.
 You can now use your unlimited data allowance for as much tethering and portable hotspot as you like.

 For more information about tethering in the UK, please see our in-depth article about tethering on UK mobile networks.